A Penny Well Spent

 ‘We can’t afford proper suits… look, just put the phone down and listen will you!’

 ‘Who are you?’ asked a balding man in thick glasses and a tie with cats printed on it.
-His name was probably something like Gerald or Gordon or something similar.
-He was the office know-it-all who thought he was superior to everybody else because he knew how to change the password on the photocopier.
+His name was probably something like Gerald or Gordon.
+He was the office know-it-all who thought he was superior to everybody else because he knew how to change the password on the photocopier, though he was totally oblivious to the fact that the girls who sometimes made him tea often added sugar instead of sweetener like he requested.

 ‘I’m the guy who’s trying to save your life,’ said Faucet, ‘now move!’